Nuda scriptura: History

 A view similar to nuda scriptura was advocated by Sebastian Franck, even arguing that the early Church theologians were servants of the Antichrist.
 Nuda scriptura was taught by a few Anabaptists such as Conrad Grebel and some radical reformers, insisting that Christians should not look to tradition but to the Scripture alone.
 However, many radical reformers did not argue for nuda scriptura, including Balthasar Hubmaier, who often quoted the Church fathers in his writings.

 Some Evangelicals and many Plymouth Bretheren also teach views comparable to nuda scriptura.
 The view is especially common within modern fundamentalism.

 In the 12th century, Petrobrusians Peter of Bruys and Henry of Lausanne disputed the authority of the Church Fathers and the Roman Catholic Church.

-Restorationist minister Alexander Campbell (1788–1866) also taught a view akin to nuda scriptura.
+Restorationist minister Alexander Campbell (1788–1866) taught a view that has been compared to nuda scriptura.
+However, his call to relying on the Bible as the only authoritative source was motivated by a call to unity and disregard denominationalism.